dymensionxyz/rollapp-blueprints/random-number-generator/README.md

 npx hardhat run scripts/deploy_rng.js --network localhost
 ```

-You will get message like :
+You will get message like.
+It states that the specified account does not have enough tokens to deploy the contract.

 ```
 Deploying contracts with the account: 0x84ac82e5Ae41685D76021b909Db4f8E7C4bE279E Error during RandomnessGenerator deployment: ....
 ```

+We will fund this account with some tokens.
+First, we need to decode the hex address to the bech32 format.

 ```sh
 rollapp-evm debug addr 84ac82e5Ae41685D76021b909Db4f8E7C4bE279E